 *Do all of the above efficiently within available resources.

 Note that the design takes-for-granted the age-graded high school structures of administrators, academic departments, and teachers in self-contained classrooms.
 Note further that none of the elements of the design favor any particular pedagogy–neither teacher- or student-centered lessons or hybrids of both.

 Easy as it is to list the components of such an imagined design, there is much that goes unmentioned.
 Nowhere, for example, do I note the required interactions (both routine and unexpected) between and among students, teachers, administrators, and parents that occur daily.
-Nor have I listed the unanticipated changes that occur regularly within political institutions such as schools (e.g., fund cuts, parental crises, student suicide, illness of a highly-respected administrator; spike in teacher turnover).
+Nor have I listed the unanticipated changes that occur regularly within political institutions such as schools (e.g., budget cuts, parental crises, student suicide, illness of a highly-respected administrator; spike in teacher turnover, or maybe a pandemic).
 All of the design pieces and these elements are moving parts that have to come together at a moment in time to work.
 Friction, mishaps, and stumbles occur all the time as people and events interact.
 Longevity of such designs are rare.
 A short, happy life of such high school reforms is the norm.

 Is high school school reform easy as a Rubik’s Cube?
 Hardly.
 Wannabe reformers believe there are algorithms that lead to success.
 There are none.